Stained glass: Crown glass

-This hand-blown glass is created by blowing a bubble of air into a gather of molten glass and then spinning it, either by hand or on a table that revolves rapidly like a potter's wheel.
+Crown glass is hand-blown glass created by blowing a bubble of air into a gather of molten glass and then spinning it, either by hand or on a table that revolves rapidly like a potter's wheel.
 The centrifugal force causes the molten bubble to open up and flatten.
 It can then be cut into small sheets.
 Glass formed this way can be either coloured and used for stained-glass windows, or uncoloured as seen in small paned windows in 16th- and 17th-century houses.
 Concentric, curving waves are characteristic of the process.
 The centre of each piece of glass, known as the "bull's-eye", is subject to less acceleration during spinning, so it remains thicker than the rest of the sheet.
 It also has the pontil mark, a distinctive lump of glass left by the "pontil" rod, which holds the glass as it is spun out.
 This lumpy, refractive quality means the bulls-eyes are less transparent, but they have still been used for windows, both domestic and ecclesiastical.
 Crown glass is still made today, but not on a large scale.